lingua-pupuli/docs/vscode/content/en/docs/Extension Settings.md

 The absolute filepath where the Puppet Editor Service will output the debugging log.
 By default no logfile is generated

-#### puppet.editorService.docker.imageName

-The name of the image with tag that contains the Puppet Language server.
-For example: linguapupuli/puppet-language-server:latest

 Default: `linguapupuli/puppet-language-server:latest`

 #### puppet.editorService.enable